Kotlin/KEEP/proposals/stdlib/uuid.md

     /**
      * Returns the standard string representation of this uuid.
+     *
+     * This function returns the same value as [toHexDashString].
      */
     override fun toString(): String

+    /**
+     * Returns the standard hex-and-dash string representation of this uuid.
+     */
+    public fun toHexDashString(): String

     /**
      * Returns the hexadecimal string representation of this uuid without hyphens.
      */